aryan10293/recipeApp/README.md

 </a>

-An app to help find your cooking needs and connect with other chefs or hobbiest!
+An app to help find your cooking needs and connect with other chefs or hobbyist!

 ## Tech used: